John-Robbins/tbp/README.md

 ### Cloning and Installing

-Download the code from the [Latest](https://github.com/John-Robbins/tbp/releases/latest) release.
+Download the code from the [Latest Releases](https://github.com/John-Robbins/tbp/releases/latest).
 Expand the compressed file into a directory, then execute the following.

 ```bash
 % pip install .